nseney1/linked_list_sample/README.md

 # linked_list_sample
-A sample linked list written in C++ using TDD
+A sample linked list written in C++